Does Rocket Companies (RKT) Pay a Dividend? (2026)

 Rocket Companies has historically focused on reinvesting in the business and acquisitions rather than paying a regular common dividend, and it did at times use special dividends in the past.
 Investors should check Rocket's latest investor-relations disclosures and their brokerage for the current dividend status, since policy can change.
 Most of the investment case rests on cyclical earnings recovery, not yield.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with RKT's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with RKT's investor relations page or your broker before acting on them.